haku5hu/Serato2Processing/README.md

 stuff for visualisation/VJ software direct from serato

 ### objectives
-interface with history file
+interface with history file <br>
 update processing in realtime from history file

-interface with audio out from serato realtime interface to contol audio through processing
+interface with audio out from serato <br>
+realtime interface to contol audio through processing

-interface with midi data and explore this
+interface with midi data <br>
+TODO

 ## setup
 For win10: